dlstreamer/dlstreamer/docs/source/dev_guide/profiling.md

 # Profiling with Intel VTune™

-This page describes how to enable ITT tracing and analyze performance of Intel® Deep Learning Streamer (Intel® DL Streamer) and GStreamer elements using Intel VTune™ tool.
+This page describes how to enable ITT tracing and analyze performance of Deep Learning Streamer and GStreamer elements using Intel VTune™ tool.

 > **NOTE:**  Intel VTune™ uses ITT interface to capture custom tasks and visualize
 > them on Profile tab.
 ITT instrumentation is enabled in default builds of
-> Intel® DL Streamer, oneTBB, OpenCL intercept-layer, and some other
+> Deep Learning Streamer, oneTBB, OpenCL intercept-layer, and some other
 > libraries, but disabled by default in binary releases of OpenVINO™
 > toolkit.
 Please refer to
 > [wiki page](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode) for